ORALHLTH 3202BHO - Clinical Practice IIIOH Part 2

 Every effort will be made to help students identify areas in which difficulty is being experienced, and to provide help to remedy problems.
 If you are aware that you are having difficulty with any part of the course, please see one of your tutors or the Course Co-ordinator.

-In addition to the clinical assessments, there will be an OSCA in Week 43.
+In addition to the clinical assessments, there will be an OSCA at the end of Semester 2.
 You will be expected to demonstrate satisfactory knowledge of concepts related to work in both Dental & Health Science III OH and Clinical Practice III OH courses.
 It will test your problem solving abilities and have a strong clinical emphasis.

 Final Oral Viva

-There will also be a viva voce in Week 43.
+There will also be a viva voce at the end of Semester 2.
 You will be expected to demonstrate satisfactory knowledge and application of concepts related to work in both Dental & Health Science III OH and Clinical Practice III OH courses.
 Further information will be provided during class meetings.

 Grades for your performance in this course will be awarded in accordance with the following scheme: